tman0004/theme-park-planner/README.md

 ## Background

 Theme parks are a very popular holiday destination these days.
-But when people go to the theme park, it is not difficult to find that too many visitors cause many attractions to have long wait times.
+But when people go to the theme park, it is not difficult to find that too many visitors cause many attractions to have long wait time.
 This greatly reduces the experience of visitors.
 People generally wish to play as many attractions as possible in a theme parkWe, therefore, we want to make a website that can help people to plan a path that spend less time and maximize the number of attractions visited.

 ## Technologies